 Always start by practicing a simple castanet roll.
 Do this with the Hembra.
 From your pinkie to the index finger, tap the castanet’s top to produce the clicking sound.
 This is your basic RRI roll.

 Once you have mastered the art of tapping the castanets with your fingers in succession, you can start adding rhythm.
 This is where the Macho comes in.
 The basic rhythm is one click of the Macho for every cycle of the Hembra.
 Your ring and middle fingers should tap on the Macho while your index finger taps on the Hembra.
 Castanet players call the sound produced on the Macho as the “TA”.

 Master this basic rhythm and you can start introducing other sounds.
 Everything is about finding the right rhythm to accentuate the music piece you want to play.

-Percussion instruments are some of the music instruments that are easiest to play.
+Percussion instruments are some of the easiest instruments to play.
 These instruments generally provide rhythm to a music piece.
 And in the hands of a master drum beater, percussion instruments can also be perfect for a solo performance.

-That is why I am inclined to include the bongo drums in this list of the easiest music instruments to play.
+That is why I am inclined to include the bongo drums in this list.
 It does not take much to become a skilled conguero.

 These musical instruments are very popular in Afro-Cuban music.
 One thing that I find interesting about bongos is that they always come as a pair.
 In fact, they are also named Hembra and Macho, like that of the castanets.